eliaschampi/golden-server/README.md

 API of an order flow inventory system built for the "**Versatil** Print shop".

 ## about frameworks
-It is created with golang (fiber and REL)
+It is created with golang (fiber,Sqlc)

 ## how to run